pypa/packaging.python.org/source/tutorials/installing-packages.rst

         py -m pip --version

-If you installed Python from source, with an installer from `python.org`_, or via `Homebrew`_ you should already have pip.
+If you installed Python from source, with an installer from `python.org`_, or via `Homebrew`_, you should already have pip.
 If you're on Linux and installed using your OS package manager, you may have to install pip separately, see :doc:`/guides/installing-using-linux-tools`.